 5 Steps to Pursue a Career in Freelancing

 Are you bored of going to the office every day and irritated sitting for long hours in tiny cubicles?
-Many of us face a similar crisis and think about leaving our job at some point in life.
+Many of us face a similar crisis and think about leaving our job at some point in life and preferring to pursue their career in freelancing.
 However, very few can take such a bold step.

 What if I tell you there is a way to run your family without having to even step in the office?
 Why not start working as a freelancer?
 Leaving a full-time job sounds scary at first, but if you want to get value for your potential, then you need to think out of the box.

 All you need to keep in mind is that you stay up-to-date with daily events, understand employer’s vision, deliver quality work on time, take regular feedback from the client and stay motivated.
 At this moment I’m listing some ways that can help you pursue a career in freelance:-

 1. A goal without a solid plan is just a wish